Revenues of €13,197 million

 Today, the Group is well positioned to continue outperforming the market, in pursuit of our two strategic priorities.

-First, a more dynamic management of our portfolio of services, which enabled Capgemini to be recognised as a world leader in digital and cloud.
+First, a more dynamic management of our portfolio of services, which enabled Capgemini to be recognized as a world leader in digital and cloud.
 These high-growth areas will soon account for half of our revenues.

-And second, aligning our whole organisation around the client, providing each of them with the full spectrum of the Group’s services and working hand in hand to develop and implement their business and technology agendas.
+And second, aligning our whole organization around the client, providing each of them with the full spectrum of the Group’s services and working hand in hand to develop and implement their business and technology agendas.

 We are confident that our key strengths and solid financial performances will support our success in 2019.”

 In 2018, Capgemini met or exceeded all financial targets set at the beginning of the year.
 The Group strengthened its growth profile, while continuing to improve profitability and organic free cash flow* generation.

 In 2018, the Group generated revenues of €13,197 million, up 5.4% compared with 2017.
 Growth is 8.1% at constant exchange rates*, significantly above the 6% to 7% target communicated at the beginning of the year.
 Organic growth* (i.e. excluding the impact of currency fluctuations and changes in Group scope) was 6.2%.
 Q4 growth is 7.8% at constant exchange rates and 5.7% organic.

 This momentum continues to be supported by Digital & Cloud activities, which grew over 20% at constant exchange rates and now account for around 45% of the Group.